Selvavijin/NPTEL-VLSI-physical-design-with-timing-analysis/README.md

 ![image](https://github.com/user-attachments/assets/e1af8a77-9bbc-4503-bc9b-2c91c6490ce1)

 The channel is prsent as shown in the diagram below.
 The channel is used for the routing the metals tracks.
-There is also a thing called feed through cells which are used to route through another channels when the layers of the chip is small.
+There is also a thing called feed through cells which are used to route through another channels when the number of layers of the chip is minimum.

 ![image](https://github.com/user-attachments/assets/ac5da6ff-bc83-4ba0-a89b-a558c2fb1f6a)